d-eisen/portfolio/content/tlaw.md

 team: ["David Eisenmenger", "Kyle Thatch", "Raffi Tarpinian"]

 # Roles of your team members
-roles: ["UX Designer and Developer", "Project Manager", "Logo Designer",]
+roles: ["UX Designer and Developer", "This is a test to see what happens when the content gets long.
+Do the lines stay together or otherwise?
+We shall see!", "Logo Designer",]

 # Methods your team members used
 methods: ["Design and Wordpress Development",]